vitaliihonta/zio-temporal/docs/src/main/mdoc/workflows/continue-as-new.md

     - `nextRun.watchFiles(paths)` invocation would be re-written into an untyped Temporal's Continue-As-New call
     - A direct method invocation will throw an exception

-You can provide additional configure for the next run using `ZContinueAsNewOptions`:
+You can provide additional configuration for the next run using `ZContinueAsNewOptions`:

 ```scala mdoc
 val continueAsNewOptions = ZContinueAsNewOptions.default